xikxp1/budila/README.md

 # Budila

 Budila is an iPhone alarm clock for iOS 26.1 and later.
-Use has to scan QR code to stop the alarm
+User has to scan QR code to stop the alarm

 ## Install